A signal is a time-varying quantity that has values at all points in time. You can specify a wide range of signal attributes, including:

 You can name a signal.
 By default, the signal name appears below a signal, displayed as a signal label.
-You can name a signal interactively in the model or by using the Property Inspector (View > Property Inspector), the Model Data Editor (View > Property Inspector) Signals tab, or the Signal Properties dialog box.
+You can name a signal interactively in the model or by using the Property Inspector (on the Modeling tab, under Design, click Property Inspector), the Model Data Editor (on the Modeling tab, click Model Data Editor) Signals tab, or the Signal Properties dialog box.
 You can also name the signal at the command prompt (see Name a Signal Programmatically).
 For a summary of how to work with signal names and labels in the Simulink Editor, see Signal Name and Label Actions.

 The syntactic requirements for a signal name depend on how you use the name.
 The most common cases are:

 Do not use a less than character (